yarnthen/yarnthencohosking/_posts/2018-03-23-battle-city-unity-20.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 19 : Bonus Crates - Generation"
+title: "Battle City in Unity Part 19 : Bonus Crates - Generation"
-excerpt: Recreate Battle City in Unity Part 19
+excerpt: Battle City in Unity Part 19
 summary: This post is part 19 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 We are now on one of the unique features of this game which is designed to help the players: Bonus crates.